tma0si3/cr-examples/inventory-browser/readme.md

-# Bosch IoT Central Registry - Example Inventory Browser
+# Bosch IoT Things - Example Inventory Browser

 This example shows how to create a simple user interface to list things and their details and show the things on a map.